-Among upbeat corporate reports on Thursday, Ford Motor Co (F.N) jumped as it lifted its profit forecast for the year, while KFC-owner Yum Brands Inc (YUM.N) rose after beating expectations for quarterly sales. read more
+Ford Motor Co (F.N) jumped 4.0% to hit a more than three-week high as it lifted its profit forecast for the year, while KFC-owner Yum Brands Inc (YUM.N) rose 5.2% after beating expectations for quarterly sales. read more

-Stocks were boosted on Wednesday after the Fed said it was not yet time to start withdrawing its massive monetary stimulus. read more
+Still, economically sensitive S&P indexes including financials (.SPSY), miners (.SPLRCM) and energy (.SPNY) jumped more than 1%, a day after the Federal Reserve said it was not yet time to start withdrawing its massive pandemic-era monetary stimulus. read more

-The S&P 500 real estate sector (.SPLRCR) hit a record intraday high.
-The Fed said there was "very little support" for cutting the $40 billion in monthly purchases of mortgage-backed securities "earlier" than the $80 billion in Treasuries.
+The real-estate sector (.SPLRCR) - generally considered a defensive play - hit a record high as the Fed also said there was "very little support" for cutting the $40 billion in monthly purchases of mortgage-backed securities "earlier" than the $80 billion in Treasuries.

-On the down side, Facebook Inc (FB.O) shares fell as the company warned revenue growth would "decelerate significantly" following Apple Inc's (AAPL.O) recent update to its iOS operating system that would impact the social media giant's ability to target ads. read more
+Facebook Inc (FB.O) fell 3.9% as it warned revenue growth would "decelerate significantly" following Apple's recent update to its iOS operating system that would impact the social media giant's ability to target ads. read more